List of Coronation Street characters introduced in 2009: Vinnie Powers

 Vinnie Powers is the father of Sian Powers (Sacha Parkinson).
 He is first seen driving around Weatherfield looking for Sian's boyfriend Ryan Connor (Ben Thompson), when Vinnie finds him, he accuses Ryan of raping his daughter.
 Vinnie appears again in January 2010.
 During his return, he sends Sian packing to Southport to stay with her mother after discovering that she has been sexually active with Ryan.

 Vinnie returns to the Street in on 27 September 2010, when Sian informs him that she is in a lesbian relationship with Sophie, and ends up in row with Sophie's mother Sally (Sally Dynevor), who defends their relationship.

+Vanessa

+Vanessa, portrayed by Gabrielle Drake, is a guest character who appeared in June 2009.
+She met Bill Webster (Peter Armitage) on a singles night and became smitten with him after he falsely told her that he served in the army.
+She met up with Bill again for a double date with Pam Hobsworth (Kate Anthony) and a bachelor called Gilbert.
+In her efforts to impress Gilbert, Pam pretended to be a concert pianist but Vanessa soon saw through her.
+Drake's casting was announced on 20 April 2009 with a source telling The Mirror: "Gabrielle is involved in a funny storyline which sees her and her partner eyeing up Bill and Pam when they meet in a hotel."
+This was Drake's second role on Coronation Street after playing Inga Olsen in 1967.